smaurice101/readthedocs/docs/source/genai.rst

 TML and Generative AI
 =================

+TML uses the `privateGPT container <https://hub.docker.com/r/maadsdocker/tml-privategpt-with-gpu-nvidia-amd64>` for secure, fast, and distributed, AI.
+This container is dependent on the NVidia GPU.

 TML solutions can be built to access GPT technology in real-time using the `MAADSTML python library <https://pypi.org/project/maadstml/>`_ functions:

 .. list-table::